nens/threedi-docs/source/f_problem_solving.rst

 - Boundary conditions can only be applied via the model sqlite.
 Uploading a boundary condition as a json file using the API will result in a failure of the simulation.

-- DEM edits do not work as intented for newly generated models (Klondike route).

-- If you use the type ‘half verhard’, the gridadmin generation will crash.
-We will fix this by 4-4-2022.
-In the meantime, we advise to choose an other type.

-- The Pipe view and Orifice view can be broken in the downloaded spatialite.
-If that happens, the service desk can provide 2 SQL scripts as workaround.

 Modeller Interface
 ---------------------
-- The 3Di Toolbox plugin does not work with QGIS 3.16.8 and above.
-To avoid problems, install the Modeller Interface or download the OsGeo Network Installer from qgis.org

 - The Modeller Interface and the plugins have trouble installing if there is already a previous version installed because of old dependencies.
-Please remove (before installing a new version) the folder '{user profile} \ python' alle oude dependencies  (e.g. the error 'sqlalchemy' might indicate this is the case)
+Please remove (before installing a new version) the folder '{user profile} \ python' alle folders instead of 'expressions', 'plugins' and 'share'.  (e.g. the error 'sqlalchemy' might indicate this is the case)

 - If you have an older version of the MI (e.g. based on QGIS 3.10), you should remove it via *Windows Apps & Features*, to avoid any conflicts.